-What else?
-Well, I’m a fan of the mini farm on the grounds but it might not suit all tastes to have piggies in a pen getting fattened up before they, um, ‘transform’ into sausages for school lunches.
 The headmaster, staff and kids’ water fight at the end of summer term and bi-annual Family Campout on the front lawn suggests a good a sense of humour and strong community feel to the school.

-THE MUDDY VERDICT:
+THE MUDDY VERDICT

-Good for: well-rounded kids.
+Good for: Well-rounded kids.
 The vibe is informal and friendly, but academically strong – not an easy mix to pull off.
 The superior sport, drama and music facilities are impressive and all children get to participate fully.
 Good flexible after-school care in mind is particularly helpful for busy working parents.

 Dare to disagree?!
-Have a look for yourself at the Pre-Prep Open Day, Friday 7 Oct, 9.30am-12pm.
+Have a look for yourself at the Open Day, Friday 4 Oct 2019, 9.30am – 12 midday.

 Beachborough School, Westbury, Nr Buckingham, NN13 5LB.
-Tel: 01280 700071
+Tel: 01280 700071.